Politics of Switzerland: Executive branch

-has served as President of the Swiss Confederation since 1 January 2025.

 The Swiss Federal Council is a seven-member executive council that heads the federal administration, operating as a combination cabinet and collective presidency.
 Any Swiss citizen eligible to be a member of the National Council can be elected; candidates do not have to register for the election, or to actually be members of the National Council.
 The Federal Council is elected by the Federal Assembly for a four-year term.
 Present members are: Guy Parmelin (SVP/UDC), Ignazio Cassis (FDP/PLR), Karin Keller-Sutter (FDP/PLR), Albert Rösti (SVP/UDC), Élisabeth Baume-Schneider (SP/PS), Beat Jans (SP/PS), and Martin Pfister (DM/LC).

+Guy Parmelin has served as President of the Swiss Confederation since 1 January 2026.

 The largely ceremonial President and Vice President of the Confederation are elected by the Federal Assembly from among the members of the Federal Council for one-year terms that run concurrently.
-The President has almost no powers over and above his or her six colleagues, but undertakes representative functions generally performed by a president or prime minister in single-executive systems.
-The current President and Vice President are, as of 2025, Karin Keller-Sutter and Guy Parmelin, respectively.
+The President has almost no powers over and above their six colleagues, but undertakes representative functions generally performed by a president or prime minister in single-executive systems.
+The current President and Vice President are, as of 2026, Guy Parmelin and Ignazio Cassis, respectively.

 The Swiss executive is one of the most stable governments worldwide.
 Since 1848, it has never been renewed entirely simultaneously, providing a long-term continuity.
 From 1959 to 2003 the Federal Council was composed of a coalition of all major parties in the same ratio: two each from the (now-defunct) Free Democratic Party, Social Democratic Party and (now-defunct) Christian Democratic People's Party and one from the Swiss People's Party.
 Changes in the Federal Council typically only occur in the event that one of the members resigns (only four incumbent members have been voted out of the office in over 150 years); this member is almost always replaced by someone from the same party (and often also from the same linguistic group).